EliHei/SeqLearn/docs/embeddings/freq2vec.md

 Freq2Vec is an Embedding Method.
 This class is wrapper for Freq2Vec Embedding method to apply on a set of sequences.
 Child class of WordEmbedder.
 You can train Embedding layer on vocabulary in order to get embedding weights for each word in vocabulary. compress each in `emb_dim` vectors with `freq2vec_maker` method.
-You can make an instance of it with the following parameters:
+The `freq2vec_maker` method returns the embedding weights of the vocabulary.
+You can access to the vocabulary via `vocab` attribute.

 ### Arguments
 - __sequences__: Numpy ndarray, list, or DataFrame, sequences of data like protein sequences